egbewandedoyinsola/Student-Class/README.md

 # Student-Class
 ### Classes and objects
+#### Instructions
-1. Download the Starter Project here.
+1) Download the Starter Project here.
 You can follow the steps outlined in the guidelines.
 <br>
-2. Open “main.py”.
+2) Open “main.py”.
 You’ll find the skeleton of the class Student.
 Student class should have the following attributes:
 <br>
  Name: A string, should be initialized when creating an instance of Student
  <br>